aseichter2007/ClipboardConqueror/readme.md

 Kobold needs a model.
 Here are my reccomendations 11/29/23: https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-16k-GGUF

-OpenHermes-2.5-Mistral supports 8192 context.
-This is a decent couple of pages.
+OpenHermes-2.5-Mistral supports 16384 context.
+This is a decent few pages.

 Most of my prompts are specifically tuned against OpenHermes 2.5 Mistral 7b, and the default prompts follow chatML format.
 The system instuction in the training is an incredibly powerful tool. any chatML model should work great out of the box.
-Psyfighter an xwin_mlewd work great too, though they don't nail the instructions as well.
+Psyfighter2 works great too, though it doesn't nail the instructions as well being a storytelling model.

 currently the entire settings for my app are in the constructor of textengine.js